-Trying to Move Forward from a Bad Religious Experience?
+Trying to Heal from a Bad Church Experience?

 Then they wonder why they struggle with overwhelming emotions, indecision, cynicism, or self-doubt.